 MP for South West Norfolk

-Terry Jermy is the Labour (Co-op) MP for South West Norfolk, elected on 4 July 2024.
+Terry Jermy is a Labour (Co-op) MP for South West Norfolk, first elected in 2024.
 He serves on the Environment, Food and Rural Affairs Committee (from October 2025) and previously sat on the Armed Forces Commissioner Bill committee in December 2024.

 Generated 21 February 2026